 Why should I come to the Writing Center?

-Will a consultant correct my paper for me?
+Will a writing consultant fix/edit/correct my paper?

 What happens during a consultation?

 Typically, your consultant will devote 45 minutes to your writing consultation (or 90 minutes if you’ve booked two appointments back-to-back).
 If you have indicated particular concerns, those concerns will be addressed.
 Your consultant will probably spot some issues you aren’t aware of.
 Consultants try to focus first on “higher-level” concerns like whether you have a good introduction and thesis statement, your discussion proceeds logically, your paragraphs are each organized around one topic, your body (evidence) paragraphs include citations and analysis, and so on.
 The consultant may ask questions to lead you to clarify your ideas, sentences, and paragraphs in order to strengthen your paper.
 If you’re in good shape on the higher-level content concerns, the consultant will focus more on grammar and sentence structure, or the frequency and formatting of your citations.
 See our Consultation How-tos for details about setting up and conducting writing consultations.

 What the heck is the difference between an “Online” consultation and an “eTutoring” consultation?